-Wildlife monitoring was conducted in cooperation with Colorado Parks and Wildlife (CPW) during 2019.
+Wildlife monitoring was conducted in cooperation with Colorado Parks and Wildlife (CPW) during 2022.
 The work included:

-Monitoring one known Columbian sharp-tailed grouse lek and checking for any new ones - The following summarizes the grouse count for the one established lek in the Yoast area.
+Monitoring one known Columbian sharp-tailed grouse lek and checking for any new ones - Results from this work have not been received from CPW at the time of this report.